Q: What is the Massachusetts Covid-19 Travel Order?

 Q: What is open in Massachusetts?

-A: Currently, we are in Phase 3 of Massachusetts reopening.
+A: Beginning Monday, October 5th, 2020 we will be in Phase 3, Step 2 of Massachusetts reopening.

 Step 1 of Phase 2, which began Monday, June 8